gdusbabek/signalbrook/README.md

 * Lossy Counting
 * Space Saving

-I didn't make any attempt to make choose efficient data structures.
+I didn't make an attempt to choose efficient data structures.
+There is room for improvement here.
 I was primarily focused on getting the algorithms correct.

 The code is kind of messy and could do with some cleanup.
 For example: φ and ε should be parameters to the `getFrequentItems()` and constructor methods.

 The next step is to implement the quantile algorithms.
 Maybe on another hack day.